HuyLemm/HuyLemm/README.md

 ## Hi there 👋

 <h1 align="center">I am Alvin (Huy Lam) </h1>
-<p align="center">🎓 I'm working towards my Bachelor's degree in Computer Science at KHTN Univeristy</p>
+<p align="center">🎓 I'm working towards my Bachelor's degree in Computer Science at Science of Univeristy</p>
 <p align="center">📚 I’ve been honored with the Founder Scholarship, and International Student Grant, and made the Dean’s List!</p>
 <p align="center">💻 I love diving into various technologies like Python, Java, C++, JavaScript, HTML, CSS, ReactJS, and more.</p>